PeterMorrison1/Golf-GameDev-FinalAsg/README.md

 The unique components of the game include:
 * Platformer mechanics such as moving platforms, obstacles, and coins
 * Timed levels to compete with friends or yourself

+# Resources
+* All images were sourced from the Kenny Assets (https://www.kenney.nl/assets)
+* All audio was sourced from OpenGameArt.org, the file names have the same titles on the website